kuroneko83/kuroneko83/README.md

 Currently building softwares for my personal business and contributing to an open-source project.

-I am open for doing remote freelance software engineering gigs, reach out to me at atilacloudengineer@gmail.com if you have an idea you'd like to see in the real life
+I am open for freelance software engineering gigs, reach out to me at atilacloudengineer@gmail.com if you have an idea you'd like to see it turned into a service or product.

 <br><br>